AeliusSaionji/GamingPCSetup/CONTENT/DOCS/POSTINSTALL/README.md

    - Open **Windows Security** and go to **Virus and Threat Protection > Virus and Threat Protection Settings > Exclusions** and be sure to add each of your games as as **full paths to the executable** vs just using executable name to ensure ideal security with least impact during gameplay. e.g. *D:\Steam Games\steamapps\common\Half-Life\hl.exe vs just hl.exe*
    - Open Powershell as admin and enter the following command to add scanning exclusions for the Steam, NVIDIA Shader Cache folder and Microsoft's recommendations for exclusions to Windows Defender.
 See [Technical References](../../TECHNICAL%20REFERENCES/README.md) for more information on Microsoft's recommendations.
    - This will help reduce the time spent scanning by Windows Defender as new files are downloaded and those used during gameplay (e.g. textures, sounds).
+   - ❓ I have concerns over excluding the steam folder.
+Notably, the steamapps folder is user writable, against Windows convention.
+Further, it has become common for games originating from certain Eastern countries to require UAC elevation, and steam's catalog is generally a lawless place.
+It would be unwise to exclude this folder from AV checks, particularly since there are no safeguards against, say, replacing with malware a game which the user is trained to automatically permit UAC elevation. -Aelius

       ```
       Add-MpPreference -ExclusionPath ${env:ProgramFiles(x86)}"\Steam\"